- Read our review guidelines

 2: Interstate Batteries 35 ah AGM Battery

-This 35 ah AGM deep cycle battery can be ideal for small spaces.
-It's pretty compact, measuring just 7.68 by 5.16 by 6.14 inches and it weighs just 23.1 pounds, so this Interstate battery isn't going to add too much extra weight to your load.
+This can be an ideal trolling motor battery for small spaces.
+The battery’s size is compact, measuring just 7.68 by 5.16 by 6.14 inches and it weighs just 23.1 pounds, so this Interstate battery isn’t going to add too much weight to your load – it’s less than half the weight of some.

-Ideal as a deep cycle trolling motor battery, it has a long life cycle and deep discharge usage.
+Ideal as a deep cycle trolling motor battery, it has a long life cycle and deep discharge usage, making it one of the best trolling motor batteries for a fishing trip.
 It also has the benefit of being mountable at any angle, so you have a bit of freedom as to how you position it on your boat for long lasting performance.

 3: Mighty Max Battery (55Ah) For Electric Trolling Motor